aglee/copyselector/README.markdown

                    }
                }];

-Note that CopySelector doesn't work if there is an assignment in the selected text.
+Note that CopySelector doesn't work if the selected text begins with an assignment.
 For example, it won't detect the selector if you select this whole line:

     BOOL didFly = [self flyToX:100 y:200 z:300];